hmrc/income-tax-mtd-changelog/README.md

 - Add new error `FORMAT_CONTRACTOR_NAME`
 - The documentation has also been updated to clarify the expected format of `contractorName` in the request body.
 Note that there is no additional validation being applied, the new error and documentation changes were added to provide more informative feedback to users regarding the pre-existing validation.

 ---

-### 1 May 2026

-#### Retirement of API versions

-The below API versions, which had previously been deprecated, have now been retired and are no longer available in Sandbox or Production.

-- Individual Calculations API v7.0
-- Business Details API v1.0

----